 \subsection{Efficient strategy optimization}

-The complexity of solving \cref{prob:bandedopt} using L-BFGS is proportional to the complexity of evaluating the objective function and it's corresponding gradient.
+The complexity of solving \cref{prob:bandedopt} using L-BFGS is proportional to the complexity of evaluating the objective function and its corresponding gradient.
 Our first key idea to scale up \bandmf is to utilize \cref{alg:invlintrans} to efficiently evaluate the objective function.
-Specifically, we will materialize one row of $\bfA \bfC^{-1}$ at a time and compute the norm in an online fashion by utilizing \cref{alg:invlintrans}.
+Specifically, we will materialize one row of $\bfA \bfC^{-1}$ at a time and compute the norm in an online fashion as shown in \cref{alg:efficientobj}.